Eifel42/starRegistration/Readme.md

 node server.js
 ```
 ### Tests
 These tests describe the first initial tests.
-Every service section includes a request and response.
+Every service section includes a request and a response.
 ```
 curl http://localhost:8000/block/0
 ```